Close

 CASH vs CARD:

-While major cities in Japan are card-friendly, many smaller towns in Hokkaido still rely on cash.
+While major cities in Japan are card-friendly, many smaller towns still rely on cash.
 ATMs can be limited, so keep some yen handy.

 LANGUAGE TIPS: